cubernetes/ft_transcendence/README.md

 - Websockets: Use wscat to connect to frontend (or backend via container IP): wscat -c ws://localhost:8080/ws wscat -c localhost:8080/ws
+    `backend via container IP` will only work if the backend exposes a port, which it doesn't by default

 ## License